TanyaPal/Learning-Git/README.md

-This is practice session for git
+This is practice session for git.
+Making changes to file to test pull command